mui/material-ui/pages/api/form-control.md

 ## CSS API

-You can overrides all the class names injected by Material-UI thanks to the `classes` property.
+You can override all the class names injected by Material-UI thanks to the `classes` property.
 This property accepts the following keys:
 - `root`
 - `marginNormal`